XeroAPI/xero-ruby/docs/accounting/AccountingApi.md

   order: 'Amount ASC', # String | Order by an any element

-  page: 1 # Integer | Up to 100 payments will be returned in a single API call }
+  page: 1, # Integer | Up to 100 payments will be returned in a single API call

+  page_size: 100 # Integer | Number of records to retrieve per page
+}

 begin